CoronaTeam/CoronaGame/README.md

 # CoronaGame
 Software Development Project 2020

-What is this app?
-How does it do it?
-For who?
-For when?
-Why?

 CoronaGame was the initial name for a virus spreading game, supposed to help creating a model for virus spreading.
 Given the rapid evolution of the current coronavirus situation, we chose to adapt and created Virus Tracker.